Article 1

 Conclusion

 The result is therefore neither proof nor mere speculation.
-It is a constrained philological conclusion: a subject-initial reading of Gen 1:1 with berēʾšît as nominal subject is grammatically licit, though distributionally under-attested, and should remain within the range of serious possibilities for the consonantal text.
-The argument does not establish authorial intent and does not compel a theological conclusion.
+It is a constrained philological conclusion: a subject‑initial reading of Genesis 1:1 with Bereshit as nominal or onomastic subject is grammatically admissible, though distributionally under‑attested, and should remain within the range of serious possibilities for the consonantal text.
+The argument does not establish authorial intent, probability, or the default reading, and it does not compel a theological conclusion.
 It does, however, show that the standard dismissal of the reading as grammatically impossible is too strong.

 The issue, then, is not whether the reading can be ruled out in advance, but whether philology should continue to reckon with it.
 On the evidence presently available, the answer is yes.